Although tornadoes can form at any time of the year, tornado season in Minnesota generally runs from March through September.

 Tornado Warning

 A Tornado WARNING is issued by the National Weather Service (NWS) or Rice County Emergency Management.
-The NWS and Rice County Emergency Management issue a Tornado WARNING when a tornado is identified and confirmed by trained spotters.
+The NWS issues a Tornado WARNING when a tornado is identified and confirmed by trained spotters.
 In addition, the NWS will issue a Tornado WARNING based on radar images.
 A Tornado WARNING means a tornado has been spotted on the ground or is indicated by radar.
-When a Torando WARNING is issued, take cover immediately!
+When a Tornado WARNING is issued, take cover immediately!

 A tornado Watch can turn into a Tornado WARNING from a half-hour to a just a few minutes in advance of a tornado.
 While improving technology lets forecasters to predict weather further in advance with a greater degree of accuracy, there are still occasions when nature throws a surprise at us, spinning up a tornado with little or no warning.